MikeWilson/Gist-Docs/pages/getting-started/writing.md

 # Writing

-To write in Gist simply open the app and select the large text area.
+Write your documentation in the large text area.
 Use Markdown syntax or style text with the in-editor UI.

 Select some text, click the ‘+’ icon, or type ‘/’ to access the editor UI.